 Here are a few other ways to emotionally prepare for retirement:

-Keep in regular contact with family and friends, even if only by text
+- Keep in regular contact with family and friends

 Living in a retirement community encompasses many of these points.
 By living amongst similarly-aged retirees in a friendly, self-contained yet independent environment with heaps of activities and things to do, residents’ wellbeing will massively benefit.
 A lack of socialisation is also much less likely to be a problem, so they’re definitely an option worth looking into!